List of North Korean missile tests: 2022

 A ballistic missile was launched by North Korea on January 5, 2022, off its east coast, as per military officials in Seoul and Japan.
 The exact munition used for the testing remains unclear.
-However, the officials did cite the munition as a short-range projectile, which was presumed as a ballistic missile launched from an inland region into the East Coast Sea.
+However, the officials did cite the munition as a short-range projectile, which was presumed as a ballistic missile launched from an inland region into the Sea of Japan.
 Officials claimed to be maintaining "readiness posture" and close monitoring of the situation with its defense allies in the US.

 North Korea's 11th missile launch of 2022 was its March 24 launch of an ICBM, marking its first successful ICBM launch since 2017.

 According to Japanese Minister of Defense Nobuo Kishi, one or more missiles from North Korea's June 5, 2022 launch had a variable trajectory presumably designed to evade missile defenses.

 On October 4, 2022, North Korea launched a missile that flew over and past Japan, prompting Japanese prime minister Fumio Kishida to release an announcement warning citizens to take shelter and other precautionary measures.
 The missile, likely another ICBM, is said to have landed in the Sea of Japan without incident.

 In early October 2022, the U.S. called an emergency UN Security Council meeting, at which it accused Russia and China of protecting the North from stronger sanctions.
 It also extended its naval drills alongside Japan and South Korea, redeploying the USS Ronald Reagan aircraft carrier.

 The same day as the October 14 missile test saw the firing of hundreds of North Korean artillery shells into maritime buffer zones, North Korea's third violation of the buffer zones established by the Pyongyang Joint Declaration of September 2018.

 On 2 November 2022, North Korea was reported to have launched 23 missiles of various types.
 At the same time, more than 100 artillery rounds were fired and again violated the buffer zones established by the 2018 agreement.
 In response to the missile launches, air raid sirens were activated on Ulleung island, and three AGM-84H/K SLAM-ER missiles were fired by South Korean warplanes.

 On 3 November 2022, North Korea reportedly fired at least one ballistic missile off its east coast, including one, believed to be a long-range missile, that flew over and past Japan.
 The launch triggered the Japanese emergency broadcast system, which alerted residents in the prefectures of Miyagi, Yamagata, and Niigata to stay indoors.